-The minimum full-time course load is 12 credits per semester; the maximum full-time load is 18 credits in the fall and spring and 13 credits in the summer.
-Students wishing to carry an academic load of more than the maximum load ordinarily should have a minimum grade point average of 3.5 and the approval of the vice president of academic affairs or his/her designee.
+The minimum full-time course load is 12 credits per semester.
+The maximum full-time load is 18 credits in the fall and spring and 13 credits in the summer.
+Students wishing to carry an academic load of more than the maximum load ordinarily should have a minimum grade point average of 3.5 and the approval of the vice president of learning and student success or designee.